Access or Excel?

+Microsoft Access is often compared to Excel, and for good reason.
+Both can store your data.
 But knowing which to use is crucial right from the start of your business or project.

 Rule of Thumb

 If your data has more than one, but an unknown number of associated data, you need Access.
 Examples:

-Let Us Help You Make The Right Choice
+We Can Help You Make The Right Choice

-Microsoft Access CAN Be Used On A Network
+Access CAN Be Used On A Network.

-Anyone Who Tells You Otherwise...is Wrong!
+Anyone Who Says Otherwise...is Wrong!

 If you set it up correctly you can have many users accessing the data simultaneously.
-I have seen multi-user Access databases working well, and I have seen single user databases fail miserably.
+We have seen multi-user Access databases working well, and we have seen single user databases fail miserably.

 COVID Adaptation - You can use Remote Desktop to connect to your Access Database if you are working from home.